 Tapeworms in cats are relatively inexpensive to treat.
 You can expect to pay for the medication, the cost of the office visit, and any diagnostics required for diagnosing your cat’s condition.
 In severe cases of tapeworm infections, you might also need to pay for additional treatment methods, like supportive care.

 Different species of tapeworms require different management strategies.
 For instance, if your cat is diagnosed with dipylidium caninum, you will need to treat your cat, home, and other pets for fleas as well as tapeworms to prevent reinfection.
 Flea infestations can be tricky to manage, and can also expose other cats and dogs in the home to tapeworms.
 Your veterinarian can help you come up with the best treatment plan for removing fleas safely from your home, as well as the best flea preventative for your area.

 Taenia taeniaeformis tapeworms, on the other hand, are transmitted through rodents.
 It may be impossible to stop an outdoor cat from hunting, which may mean you’ll need to make regular veterinary visits to monitor your cat for reinfection.
 Indoor cats that hunt are also at risk, and if there is a tapeworm infestation in your home’s rodent population, it might be time to consider removing unwanted houseguests.

 Luckily, tapeworms can be prevented.
 Most veterinarians recommend deworming kittens during their kitten vaccination wellness visits, eliminating tapeworms and other parasites.
-As your cat grows, keeping her on flea preventatives will reduce the risk of contracting the most common tapeworms in her environment: dipylidium caninum.
+As your cat grows, keeping them on flea preventatives will reduce the risk of contracting the most common tapeworms in their environment: dipylidium caninum.